 On June 22, the Federal in-season manager issued a third emergency special action opening Refuge waters of the Kuskokwim River main stem except the waters of the Kuskokwim River main stem from the Refuge boundary at Aniak downstream to a line formed from the northwest corner of the runway, due north to a point on the southwest corner of a sandbar for 12 hours allowing the harvest of Chinook Salmon by those Federally qualified subsistence users identified in the Section 804 subsistence User Prioritization analysis for June 24, 2018.
 Drift or set gillnets were limited to six inch or less mesh and could not exceed 45 meshes in depth.
 Nets from the Refuge boundary at the Kuskokwim River mouth to the Johnson River could not exceed 50 fathoms (300 feet), while nets upriver from the Johnson River to the Refuge boundary at Aniak could not exceed 25 fathoms (150 feet) in length.
-Salmon bearing tributaries remained closed to the harvest of Chinook Salmon.
-Again, the first 100 feet of the non-salmon bearing tributaries were open to Chinook Salmon harvest during the 12 hour opportunity.
+Salmon bearing tributaries remained closed to the harvest of Chinook Salmon harvest during the 12 hour opportunity.